aridjayarecipes/cutesrecipes.web.app/content/post/1978-easiest-way-to-prepare-perfect-brussel-sprout-cole-slaw.md

 recipeinstructions:
 - "Clean your sprouts, remove bad outer leaves, cut excessive stems.
 Dry them off."
 - "I used the cutter/slicing blade in my food processor, you can cut them with a knife also."
 - "For the food processor, use a feed tube.
 Put a small amount of pressure on the sprouts, then hold pulse until the feed tube is empty.
 Repeat as needed until all are done.
-This gives a better cut than just dropping in while it's running."
+This gives a better cut than just dropping in while it&#39;s running."
 - "In a bowl large enough to hold and mix all the cut sprouts, add the mustard, lemon juice and salt."
 - "Dice onion/shallot add it to the bowl.
 Whisk it."
 - "Add 1 Tbl oil, whisk it in, repeat 1 Tlb at a time whisking each in until all 6 have been incorporated."